Ionization Energy Trends On Periodic Table

 • Increasing Nuclear Charge: As you move across a period, the number of protons in the nucleus increases, leading to a greater positive charge.
 This increased positive charge exerts a stronger pull on the electrons, making it more difficult to remove an electron.

 • Relatively Constant Shielding Effect: While the number of electrons also increases across a period, the added electrons are placed in the same energy level.
-As a result, the shielding effect provided by the inner electrons remains relatively constant.
+This leads to the shielding effect provided by the inner electrons remains relatively constant.
 The outer electrons experience a greater effective nuclear charge, leading to higher ionization energies.

 Exceptions to the Trend